epfl-lasa/QBHand/README.md

 ```

 ## Step 5: ROS Interface
 This ROS node is an interface between the qbAPI and ROS, it was taken from here: https://github.com/qbrobotics/qb_interface_node and updated with the qbAPI compatible with our specific hand.
-After installing in the package in your workspace you can launch the node as follows:
+After installing the package in your ```catkins_ws``` you can launch the node as follows:
 ```
 ~$ roslaunch qb_interface qb_interface.launch
 ```